hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app_slot.html.markdown

 * `auto_heal_setting` - (Optional) A `auto_heal_setting` block as defined above.
 Required with `auto_heal`.

+* `auto_swap_slot_name` - (Optional) The Windows Web App Slot Name to automatically swap to when deployment to that slot is successfully completed.

+~> **Note:** This must be a valid slot name on the target Windows Web App Slot.

 * `container_registry_managed_identity_client_id` - (Optional) The Client ID of the Managed Service Identity to use for connections to the Azure Container Registry.

 * `container_registry_use_managed_identity` - (Optional) Should connections for Azure Container Registry use Managed Identity.

 * `cors` - (Optional) A `cors` block as defined above.

-* `default_documents` - (Optional) Specifies a list of Default Documents for the Windows Web App.
+* `default_documents` - (Optional) Specifies a list of Default Documents for the Windows Web App Slot.

 * `ftps_state` - (Optional) The State of FTP / FTPS service.
 Possible values include: `AllAllowed`, `FtpsOnly`, `Disabled`.

 ~> **NOTE:** Azure defaults this value to `AllAllowed`, however, in the interests of security Terraform will default this to `Disabled` to ensure the user makes a conscious choice to enable it.

 * `health_check_path` - (Optional) The path to the Health Check.